cosin2077/chaty/README.md

-👋 Welcome!
-Chaty is an open source project! which can be installed with 'npm i -g chaty', and it aims to provide multiple service options, including private web service, Telegram Bot service, NodeJS API service, and WeChat robot service.
+## ✨✨✨Chaty is an open source satisfied all your imagination about chatGPT!
+You can use it as a command-line assistant;
+You can use it to deploy a private chatGPT service;
+You can use it to deploy your NodeJS API for chatGPT;
+You can use it to deploy your wechat chatGPT bot;
+You can use it to deploy your telegram chatGPT bot;

+You install it with 'npm i -g chaty', and almost everything gets done!

-Chaty is powered by gpt-3.5-turbo (latest excellent API provided by openAI).
+Chaty is powered by gpt-3.5-turbo (latest powerful API provided by openAI).

 ## ⚙️Installation